KarinOldbring/vegan-a-eat/README.md

     **Solution** Once again I reached out on Slack to see if any of my fellow students had any good solutions and once again I got help.
 It turned out that all I had to do was add SUMMERNOTE_CONFIG in my settings.py file, and from there I could add the desired width and height.

 * **Known Bug** - *Error thrown due to slug issue*
     The recipe titles need to be unique since the slug is generated from it.
-But, if you write for example Tomato Soup, it will be viewed as different from tomato soup - but the slug will still be the same and hence an error will be thrown.
+But, if you write for example Tomato Soup, it will be viewed as different from tomato soup - but the slug will still be the same and hence an error will be thrown instead of the user being forced to choose a unique title.
 To solve this I would have to create a more sophisticated way to render unique slugs, something that I at this point feel I do not have enough time to do.
 I will have to leave this as a known bug for now, and come back to it in the future.

-* **Known Bug** - *Directed to homepage after editing recipe* This known issue is related to the previous bug, after a user has edited their recipe they are redirected to the home page.
-Ultimately I would like the user to be directed back to the updated recipe, but unfortunately I have not found a way to do that without the unique slug.
+* **Known Bug** - *Directed to homepage after editing recipe and deleting comment* This known issue is related to the previous bug, after a user has edited their recipe or deleted a comment they are redirected to the home page.
+Ultimately I would like the user to be directed back to the updated recipe or view recipe detail, but unfortunately I have not found a way to do that without the unique slug.
 Also this I will have to leave for now due to limited time, but will come back to in the future.

 [Back to content](#contents)